Creton Maison

 Back to my cravings…

 When planning a trip to Montréal, I usually had a list of food that I was looking forward to enjoying again.
-Life was busy and I couldn’t go back to Montréal for several years and this gave me the idea that I should start making my own Québécois cuisine.
+At one point, life got busy and I couldn’t go back to Montréal for several years.
+This gave me the idea 💡 that I should start making my own Québécois cuisine.
 Now that I live on the West Coast, I’m glad I took the initiative of making the favorite dishes that I grew up with and can enjoy them whenever I have the craving.

-What I am sharing with you today is Creton Maison which is a typical Québécois dish served mostly for breakfast.
-It’s a meat-spread/pâté people enjoy on toast, croissants or bagels with yellow mustard.
+Creton Maison is one of them and it’s typically served mostly for breakfast.
+It’s a meat-spread/pâté people enjoy on toast, croissants 🥐 or bagels with yellow mustard.
 It’s obviously not your typical toast and jam fare and definitely a different way to enjoy the first meal of the day.
 You can also enjoy it for lunch between slices of bread, pita or tortillas with tomatoes, lettuce and of course yellow mustard.

-It’s definitely cheaper to make this Creton at home than to fly to Montréal or Québec City and enjoy it at a local restaurant.
-I hope you give this Québécois breakfast classic a try soon… you won’t be disappointed!
-Now if you’re looking for a great pâté recipe, take a look at my Cognac Chicken Liver Pâté!
+It’s definitely cheaper to make this Creton Maison from scratch than to fly 🛫 to Montréal or Québec City!
+This Québécois breakfast classic should be on your list to try soon… you won’t be disappointed!
+Now if you’re looking for a another great pâté recipe, take a look at my Cognac Chicken Liver Pâté!

 Perfect Poutine with Bacon Gravy